 Our observation of large counter-rotating interactions is expected to amplify the two-mode vacuum squeezing of the ground state that was discussed in the earliest theoretical study of USC in an isotropic Hopfield Hamiltonian.\cite{CiutietAl05PRB} To demonstrate the capabilities of using YFeO$_3$ to realize a magnonic two-mode squeezed vacuum, we evaluate the quantum fluctuations in our system.
 We first define a generalized magnon annihilation operator $\hat{c} = \alpha\hat{a} + \beta\hat{b}$ and its corresponding quadrature $\hat{X}_{\hat{c},\phi} = (\hat{c}e^{i\phi}+\hat{c}^{\dagger}e^{-i\phi})/2$.
 The standard quantum limit for the fluctuation of $\hat{X}_{\hat{c},\phi}$, defined as its variance when evaluated in the decoupled magnon vacuum, is given by $1/4$.
 We numerically investigated the minimum fluctuation in $\hat{X}_{\hat{c},\phi}$ evaluated in the ground state of our coupled magnon system and observed a clear suppression below the standard quantum limit.

 Figure~4d illustrates this fluctuation suppression below the standard quantum limit of $0$~dB, where we numerically searched for the parameters $\alpha$, $\beta$, and $\phi$ that minimize this fluctuation.
 An orthogonal operator to $\hat{c}$ also demonstrating squeezing is discussed in the Methods section.
-We observed squeezing of up to $5.9$~dB at $30$~T for $\theta = 90^\circ$.
+We observed that the maximum experimentally achievable squeezing is $5.9$~dB, which occurs at $30$~T for $\theta = 90^\circ$.
 This strong degree of squeezing is a direct consequence of our large CRTs.
-We also observed that the quadrature fluctuations approach zero as $\theta$ approaches $90^\circ$ when evaluated at the field strength where the qFM and qAFM modes cross, suggesting that our system reaches a critical point.
-We numerically found complete quadrature fluctuation suppression is obtained at a critical coupling strength above which the LM becomes gapless, suggesting a magnonic superradiant phase transition.
+Figure~4d demonstrates that the degree of squeezing in our system is easily tunable with applied magnetic field strength and direction, going beyond previous works studying antiferromagnetic magnon squeezing due soley to intrinsic material properties.\cite{kamra2019antiferromagnetic} We note that the squeezing is related to magnetic parameters through $g_2$ as the counter-rotating interaction is the source of squeezing.
+Therefore, increasing the anisotropy between $g_2$ and $g_1$ (see Supplementary Text, Supplementary Fig. 12), leading to stronger counter-rotating interactions, could further amplify the squeezing.
+We also observed that the quadrature fluctuations approach zero as $\theta$ approaches $90^\circ$ when evaluated at the field strength where the qFM and qAFM modes cross (see Supplementary Fig. 10), suggesting that our system reaches a critical point.
+We numerically found that complete quadrature fluctuation suppression (i.e. perfect squeezing) is obtained at a critical coupling strength above which the LM becomes gapless, suggesting a magnonic superradiant phase transition.